 Steps to Becoming a Speech-Language Pathologist in Maryland

 Becoming a speech-language pathologist in the state of Maryland is a several step process that is derived from a list of regulations by the American Speech & Hearing Association (AHSA) and the Board of Audiologists, Hearing Aid Dispensers, and Speech-Language Pathologists, a group designed specifically to govern the rules and regulations set on Speech-Language Pathologists in Maryland.

-To become a licensed SLP a master’s degree from a university that combines course work with in supervised in clinic training is required.
+To start the journey to licensure as an SLP, earning a master’s degree from a university that combines course work with supervised in-clinic training is required.
 After the successful completion of one of the online or campus based Maryland speech pathology graduate programs, a one year post-graduate internship is mandatory before going on to the national certification process.
 This process is through the AHSA national exam, which is under the form of the Praxis II.
 A score of 600 is needed to pass.